dariuszdawidowski/metaviz-server-juno/README.md

 ```

 ### Run in the development mode (open two consoles):
-Quickstart the local development emulator (requires Docker)
+Quickstart the local development emulator in the first console (requires Docker).
 ```bash
 juno dev start
 ```

-Starts frontend dev server at `localhost:5173`
+Starts frontend dev server at `localhost:5173` in the second console.
 ```bash
 npm run dev
 ```

+### Usage in the development mode:
+Open `localhost:5173` in your browser.
+You will be asked to use an Internet Identity - just create a fake one locally.

 ### Deploy:
-Build your production site to `./dist/`
+Build your production site to the `./dist/` directory.
 ```bash
 npm run build
 ```

-Deploy your project to a Satellite (production)
+Deploy your project to a Juno Satellite (production).
 ```bash
 juno deploy
 ```